HtetAungShine2005/vending-machine-backend/README.md

 - All errors are logged as `[ERROR]` in the console.

 ### 7. **User Cash**
+- Each user has a maximum spending limit of $200.
 - Tracked in memory (resets on server restart).
-- Updated every time a chocolate is bought.
+- Decreases every time a chocolate is bought.
 - Included in every `GET /inventory` response.
+- Users cannot buy chocolates if they've reached their spending limit.

 ---

 ## Assumptions & Notes
 - User cash is tracked in-memory (resets on server restart)
+- Each user has a maximum spending limit of $200
+- User cash decreases with each purchase (not increases)
 - Max chocolate quantity is 10
 - Only 3 chocolates are supported by default: Toblerone, Snickers Pack, Ferrero (but you can add more)
 - All chocolate IDs are auto-incremented and assigned by the backend